expo/expo/apps/native-component-list/src/screens/InAppPurchases/README.md

 # Expo Payments

-This is an ejected Expo app that can be used to test the `expo-in-app-purchases` module.

-It has a bundle ID of `dev.expo.Payments` and an application ID of `com.expo.payments`.
+This screen may not be usable outside of the `bare-expo` project, which is preconfigured for supporting in-app purchases.

-This is important because it matches the app entries we set up in [App Store Connect](https://appstoreconnect.apple.com/) and [Google Play Console](https://developer.android.com/distribute/console/) respectively.
+To use this in a new project, you'll first need to add some purchases in [App Store Connect](https://appstoreconnect.apple.com/) and [Google Play Console](https://developer.android.com/distribute/console/) respectively.

 There are already a few basic in-app products configured there (one for each type).